Licensing / Oracle Licensing

 Oracle Licensing Metrics

 Oracle uses several licensing metrics to determine how software can be utilized under the PAH model.
 The primary metrics are Named User Plus (NUP) and Processor-based licensing.
-Named User Plus is generally used when a fixed number of identifiable users access the software, whereas Processor-based licensing is required when it is difficult to count individual users, such as in a multi-tenant or large-scale deployment.
+User Plus is generally used when a fixed number of identifiable users access the software.
+In contrast, Processor-based licensing is required when it is difficult to count individual users, such as in a multi-tenant or large-scale deployment.

 Comparison Between Hosting Licenses and Standard Licenses